rchac/bdctools/README.md

 Tools for ISPs to generate Broadband Data Collection (BDC) reports.

 ## Required files
+- eligible.csv
 - ucrm.csv
 - Service Area.kml
 - FCC_Active.csv

+### eligible.csv
+A list of locations eligible for your service, which you have verified using LIDAR and RF propogation models.
+Fields:
+- Business Name (optional)
+- First Name (optional)
+- Last Name (optional)
+- Address
+- City
+- State
+- Zip
+- Latitude
+- Longitude

 ### ucrm.csv
 To obtain this, go to UISP CRM > Clients > Active Clients > Select All > Select all X items > Export with Services.
 UISP CRM Plan names must be formatted as: